Information for Imperial Students

 The departmental exchange coordinator will be responsible for selecting and nominating exchange students to partner insitutes in spring term of Year 3.

 Students preferences will be taken into account and where possible students will be placed with their first choice option.
-Where there are more students than available spaces, academic performance will be used as the selection criteria.
+Where there are more students than available spaces, academic performance and motivation will be used as the selection criteria (assessed by interview).

 Will I receive academic recognition during my year abroad?